Ahmed-Diab/shoes-shop/README.md

 # ShoesShop

-This project was generated with MEAN stake Angular 6.0.3
+This is a simple e-commres  project it was generated with MEAN stake Angular 6.0.3

 you must have install mangodb befor run this app.